nestjs/docs.nestjs.com/content/techniques/serialization.md

 #### Transform

-You can perform additional data transformation using `@Transform()` decorator.
-For example, you want to pick a name of the `RoleEntity` instead of returning the whole object.
+You can perform additional data transformation using the `@Transform()` decorator.
+For example, the following construct returns the name property of the `RoleEntity` instead of returning the whole object.

 ```typescript
 @Transform(role => role.name)